 We gladly accept and will file your claims for any insurance plan that allows you to choose your dentist.
 If your plan is an HMO (which are extremely uncommon in dentistry), they require you to visit a contracted clinic, which we are not.
 If you have any questions or doubts about your insurance, we welcome you to contact us.

 The world of dental insurance can be dizzyingly complicated, even to those who deal with the subject daily.
-I have spent a great deal of time creating this page, so I'm hopeful it helps answer your questions and dispell myths.
+I'm hopeful this page helps answer your questions and dispell myths.
 You can find definitions of many insurance terms at the bottom of this page.

 One of the most important things to keep in mind is that "dental insurance" is not really insurance at all.
-If you think about why you have insurance (i.e. auto, home, medical, life, disabilty), it is primarily a safety net for financial hardships or catastrophies.
+If you think of most insurances (i.e. auto, home, medical, life, disabilty), it is primarily a safety net for financial hardships or catastrophies.
 Dental is no such thing; rather the opposite.
-Dental helps with day-to-day, relatively minor, dental expenses, but is never there for major expenses, due to the extrememly modest yearly limits ("maximums").
+Dental helps with day-to-day, relatively minor, dental expenses, but is never there for major expenses.
+This is due to the extrememly modest yearly limits, known as "maximums".

 CAN YOU RECOMMEND A PRIVATELY OBTAINED INSURANCE PLAN?